 Wouldn't it be wonderful if there were a simple to use and inexpensive machine that anyone could use to reliably identify gemstones?
-One that could distinguish real gems from synthetics and tell you whether your green stone is an emerald or a peridot or a demantoid garnet or just a piece of glass.
+One that could distinguish real gems from synthetics and tell you whether your green stone is an emerald, a peridot, a demantoid garnet or just a piece of glass.
 It would be especially nice if the machine could tell you whether the stone had been heat treated or irradiated.
-And of course such a machine should be able to this without damaging the gemstone in any way.
+Of course, such a machine should be able to this without damaging the gemstone in any way.

-The best attempt thus far to design such a device is a diamond tester which was first used to distinguish diamond from cubic zirconia.
+The best attempt so far to design such a device is a diamond tester, which was first used to distinguish diamond from cubic zirconia.
 Newer versions of these testers can also identify synthetic moissanite.

-Since they work reasonably well on diamonds, there have been attempts to apply the same technology to colored gemstones.
-They do have some uses, but also some limitations.
+Since these testers work reasonably well on diamonds, there have been attempts to apply the same technology to colored gemstones.
+They are somewhat useful, but have limitations.
 Nonetheless, they are starting to be adopted in the trade.

-The way these devices work is by testing for thermal conductivity of the material.
+These devices work by testing for thermal conductivity of the material.
 Diamond is an unusual material, because it has an especially high thermal conductivity.
 In fact it conducts heat five times better than the next best heat conductor, silver.
 That's the reason behind one of the oldest tests for diamond.
 If you take a diamond at room temperature and touch it against your upper lip, it will feel icy cold.
 That's because the diamond is conducting heat away from your body.

-Cubic zirconia has much lower thermal conductivity than diamond, so it was relatively easy to develop a tester to tell them apart.
+Cubic zirconia has a much lower level of thermal conductivity than diamond, so it was relatively easy to develop a tester to tell them apart.
 But when moissanite first came on the market, it fooled all the thermal conductivity testers, since moissanite also conducts heat very well.
-A different test, for electrical conductivity, had to be incorporated in a new generation of diamond testers.
+A different test for electrical conductivity had to be incorporated into a new generation of diamond testers.

 First Published: July-24-2008